Skip to main content

 A: No. Any DoD organization can purchase certified compliant UAS by completing their own internal administrative requirements.
 Blue UAS provides basic verification of DoD administrative requirements, but does not restrict USG organizations from purchasing non-Blue, certified compliant UAS that fit their mission needs.
 Any DoD or USG organization could complete the same administrative steps that satisfy their internal requirements.

-In summary, DIU is an element of the Department of Defense, hence our primary concern is providing warfighters access to commercial technology available today to their civilian counterparts.
+In summary, DIU is an element of the Department of Defense, hence our primary concern is providing warfighters access to commercial technology available today by their civilian counterparts.
 Our requirements are the laws, regulations, and policies that govern the DoD.
 Any UAS we prototype or evaluate may be acceptable for other USG agencies but our focus is still on the DoD.
 Blue UAS is just one of many ways for a UAS vendor to interact with the DoD.

 Learn More